Donald Trump Tells Followers To Vote For ‘Good Guy’ Sean Spicer On ‘Dancing With The Stars’

 This is the first time since the season began last month that Trump has expressed support for his former press secretary.

-Spicer has been a controversial addition to the cast of the show, with critics saying that the high-profile political figure shouldn’t be invited to be a guest.
+Spicer has been a controversial addition to the cast of the show, with critics saying that the high-profile political figure shouldn’t have been invited to be a guest.

 As The Inquisitr reported, The New York Times reporter James Poniewozik called the casting a disgrace.
-The show’s producer Tom Bergeron said that he didn’t agree with bringing a divisive political figure onto the show.
+The show’s producer, Tom Bergeron, said that he didn’t agree with bringing a divisive political figure onto the show.
 The producer went on to say that he’d hoped this season would be an escape from the current political climate.

 Spicer responded to the criticism, saying that he hoped his appearance on the 28th season of the show would help unite people by showing diversity in the dancing competition.